ryansupak2/poliana-lego-scarface/docs/instructions.md

 #### Passing a Roll

 * Any number rolled on a single Die that can't be advanced for the exact amount, by any of Player's Pawns, must be Passed.
 (This is known as an "Involuntary Pass").
 * In addition: any number rolled on a single Die *can* be Passed at any time, for any reason.
-(This is known as an "Voluntary Pass").
+(This is known as a "Voluntary Pass").
 * A player *cannot* take (2x) consecutive Turns in which they Voluntarily Pass all of their Moves.
 * However, note that the "consecutive Passes" rule does *not* apply to a player taking Turns with any Involuntary Passes at all.
 (If the Player can't move at all, nothing can be done about it by the Player at the time of the Move.)